Muktha (actress)

-Elsa George, better known by her stage names Muktha and Bhanu is an Indian actress who works in Malayalam and Tamil film industries and television actress.
-She is also a classical dancer and an entrepreneur.
+Muktha George also known by Bhanu is an Indian actress who works in Malayalam and Tamil films.
+She is well known for her role as Bhanumathy in the Tamil film Thaamirabharani.

 Early life

-Originally from Angamaly, Muktha was born as Elsa George, the youngest of two children to George and Saly at Kolenchery.
-She has an elder sister, Doshy Marya George.
+Originally from Angamaly, Muktha was born the youngest of two children to George and Saly at Kolenchery.
+She has an elder sister.
 She went to St. Augustine's Girls Higher Secondary School, Kothamangalam, Kerala.